OpenDataology/website/content/en/docs/distributions/gke/pipelines/enable-gpu-and-tpu.md

 ## Prerequisites

-To enable GPU and TPU on your Kubeflow cluster, follow the instructions on how to [customize](/docs/gke/customizing-gke#common-customizations) the GKE cluster for Kubeflow before setting up the cluster.
+To enable GPU and TPU on your OpenDataology cluster, follow the instructions on how to [customize](/docs/gke/customizing-gke#common-customizations) the GKE cluster for OpenDataology before setting up the cluster.

 ## Configure ContainerOp to consume GPUs

-After enabling the GPU, the Kubeflow setup script installs a default GPU pool with type nvidia-tesla-k80 with auto-scaling enabled.
+After enabling the GPU, the OpenDataology setup script installs a default GPU pool with type nvidia-tesla-k80 with auto-scaling enabled.
 The following code consumes 2 GPUs in a ContainerOp.

 ```python